If you have a question that does not appear below, please send an email to one of your Local officers or representatives.

 NBPC officers and representatives frequently hear members mistakenly stating how FLEOA offers the same coverage as the NBPC and/or a Local for less money.
 Although it is true FLEOA does cost less than being a member of the NBPC, the coverage is significantly different.
 In late 2006, one executive board member conducted research on the coverage offered by FLEOA and Wright & Co. and compared it to the coverage offered by Local 1613.
 In conducting the research, a representative from Wright & Co. was contacted and questions about coverage were asked.
 A majority of the responses were “I do not know”, but then they directed the officer to read the specimen benefit plan.
 After reading the document, it was possible to determine the coverage provided to use in completing the chart below.

 In addition, the officer contacted a FLEOA Vice President and spoke with him directly.
 The officer explained the purpose of the call was to gather information about FLEOA to compare the coverage.
 The FLEOA VP stated that FLEOA does not want NBPC members to drop the Union and join FLEOA.
 He said all of the FLEOA Directors realize the importance of the NBPC and admitted that FLEOA is not designed to support our membership.
-Nevertheless, the following chart was created to show the differences between FLEOA, Wright Inc., and NBPC Local 1613.
+Nevertheless, the following chart was created to show the differences between FLEOA, Wright Inc., and Local 1613, which is essentially the same coverage provided by the NBPC.
 After creating it, the NBPC officer asked the FLEOA VP to verify the validity of it before it was published.
 The following chart represents any and all changes recommended by the FLEOA Vice President (click on the chart to view a larger image).